psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug when deleting Electrical Areas.
 * Corrected a bug when changing rapidly from different data sets.
 * Corrected a bug in the Start-up Minimum Time constraint.
-* Corrected a bug in the Secondary Spinning Reserve assignation for mixed offers of hydro plants and hydro units.
+* Corrected a bug in the Secondary Spinning Reserve assignment for mixed offers of hydro plants and hydro units.
 * Corrected a bug in the Import/Export limits for Electrical Areas constraint.
 * Corrected a bug in the Hydro Unit Maintenance scenario.
 * Corrected a bug in the option to value water in transit.